bghira/SimpleTuner/OPTIONS.md

                         and --flux_guidance_max.
   --flux_guidance_value FLUX_GUIDANCE_VALUE
                         When using --flux_guidance_mode=constant, this value
                         will be used for every input sample.
+Using a value of 1.0 seems to preserve the CFG distillation for the Dev model, and using any other value will result in the resulting LoRA requiring CFG at inference time.
   --flux_guidance_min FLUX_GUIDANCE_MIN
   --flux_guidance_max FLUX_GUIDANCE_MAX
   --smoldit             Use the experimental SmolDiT model architecture.